Small changes can yield big results, and the fastest way to achieve them is through A/B testing.

 Here are the fundamental steps to set up an A/B test:

-1. Define a Clear Objective
+1. Define a clear objective

 - Increasing click-through rates (CTR);